A knowledge graph is structured representation of a knowledge

 A graph's Home Concept is a "fake" concept that is used whenever no query has been made or no appropriate concept can be found to use as an answer.

-Use it to introduce the user to your graph and to provide a few links to concepts that they might find useful.
+It's often the first concept a Workspace user sees, so use it to introduce the user to your graph and to provide a few links to concepts that they might find useful.

 Create Snapshot from the